Mark Shelton, Contemporary Native American Artist

 Mark Shelton creates intense color fields and textures by layering bits of exotic papers in the construction of his Native American subjects.
 His distinct collages are further enhanced with boldly applied acrylics.
 Mark’s pieces reflect moments of traditional identity—offering a prayer, weaving a blanket, reflecting upon sacred waters.

 Born and raised in Illinois, Mark began making art of one kind or another as a small child, stating, “I can’t remember a time when I wasn’t creating artwork.”
 He first came to know about “Indians” through Hollywood movies.
-As a child, he hadn’t been told his grandmother was Seneca since children of mixed heritage frequently weren’t made aware 50 years ago.
+As a child, he hadn’t been told his grandmother was Seneca and he was a child of mixed heritage.
+It was not to be spoken of in previous generations.
 Some realizations, however, seem destined.

 Mark moved to Oregon in 1984, where he began studying all Native American Peoples.
 Moving to New York City to attend art school, Mark graduated with honors from the Pratt Institute in 1991.
 He then returned to Oregon and began a career in earnest as a painter of Native American subjects.
 Chief Cliff Snider (Gray Wolf) recommended, and the Chinook Tribe ceremonially bestowed, the title of Honorary Chinook Tribal Artist upon Mark in 2006.